 REFERENCES

 All sources used and/or quoted in the project study should be referenced within the report and listed under the heading "REFERENCES."
-Publications that are not mentioned in the text should not be included in this section.
+Publications not mentioned in the text should not be included in this section.
 The arrangement of references should follow the format shown in Annex-10.

 APPENDICES